 CSM and its IARs will provide investment advice and portfolio management on a continuous basis to its clients.
+The IAR Managed programs can be discretionary or non-discretionary and it is the IAR that would exercise discretion.
+In a discretionary account, you delegate to your investment adviser the authority to decide what securities to buy or sell for your account.
+In a non-discretionary account, your investment adviser will provide you with advice in the form of recommendations but the decision to buy or sell securities is made by you.
 Through personal discussions with the client, during which the client's goals and objectives are established based on the client's particular circumstances, the IAR will develop the client's personal investment policy.
 During the data-gathering process, the IAR will determine, among other things, the client's individual objectives, time horizons, risk tolerance, and liquidity needs.
 As appropriate, the IAR may also review and discuss a client's prior investment history, as well as family composition and background.